calvinfeng/study-guide/doc/scalability.md

   * Con - Backend data and cache are not consistent and in the event of hardware failure, all newly obtained data are lost because the cache didn't have a chance to copy them to the databse

 * Sideline cache

+There are two patterns of caching your data, an old one and a new one:
+1. Cached Database Queries
+  That's still the most commonly used caching pattern.
+Whenever you do a query to your database, you store the result dataset in cache.
+A hashed version of your query is the cache key.
+The next time you run the query, you first check if it is already in the cache.
+  This pattern has several issues.
+The main issue is the expiration.
+It is hard to delete a cached result when you cache a complex query.

+2. Cached Objects
+  In general, see your data as an object like you already do in your code.
+Let your class assemble a dataset from your database and then store the complete instance of the class or the assembled dataset in the cache.
+You have, for example, a class called "Product" which has a property called "data".
+It is an array containing prices, texts, pictures, and customer reviews of your product.
+The property "data" is filled by several methods in the class doing several database requests which are hard to cache, since many things relate to each other.
+Now do the following: when your class has finished the "assembling" of the data array, directly store the data array, or better yet, the complete instance of the class, in the cache!
+This allows you to easily get rid of the object whenever something did change and makes the overall operation of your code faster and more logical.

 ## CDNs
 CDNs are giant data centers that are designed to send large files to requested destination.